springfall2008/batpred/docs/apps-yaml.md

 If you have a separate Solar inverter as well then add the solar inverter limit to the battery inverter limit to give one total amount.<BR>
 For example, if you have a GivEnergy hybrid inverter you should set export_limit to 3600 or 5000 depending on which size inverter you have.
 If though you have a GivEnergy All-in-one (6kW AC limit) and a 5kW Solis solar inverter, you should set inverter_limit to 11000 (6000+5000).
+For multiple All-in-one's, add each of their limits together, plus any separate solar inverter limits.

 NB: inverter_limit is ONLY used by Predbat to improve the quality of the plan, any solar clipping is done by the inverter and is not controlled by Predbat.